Building confidence and exploring genres

-All children have the chance to be in annual productions, which have recently included Oklahoma, Beauty and the Beast, Bugsy Malone and High School Musical, The Little Mermaid, Aladdin and Seussical.
+All children have the chance to be in annual productions, which have recently included Bugsy Malone, High School Musical, The Little Mermaid, Aladdin and Seussical.
 Trips to professional theatre productions are arranged during the year and pupils have the chance to access workshops given by West End Theatre professionals.
 In the Juniors Department pupils take part in a highly acclaimed Play in a Day workshop.

 LAMDA, which offers children life-long skills in communication and performance and boosts their confidence is very popular with the children.
 In 2018/2019 alone, more than 90 pupils from Years 2 to Year 8 took LAMDA exams up from the entry grades to Grade 6.

 Children who are particularly interested in drama can take weekly LAMDA lessons.
 The London Academy of Music and Dramatic Art offers graded exams in drama from Years 2 to 8, which encourage children to develop their skills and knowledge.
 Currently over a hundred pupils are involved in these, from the Introductory Grades to Grade 5.

 The Drama Masterclass is a Gifted and Talented extension class for Year 8 pupils with a particular interest in drama, which also prepares candidates for senior school scholarship auditions.

 A large scale Senior Production

 Annual Stand Up Comedy and Review Show for Junior and Prep